Isn’t this an interesting picture of Dissociative Identity Disorder?!

 How many insiders do you find represented in this picture?

-When I look at this picture, the different parts that I see could include the following.
+When I look at this picture, the different parts and/or dissociative issues that I see displayed could include the following 20+ areas of information.
+I will free-flow with my thoughts and questions, and mention various issues and complications often experienced by dissociative parts.

 The front girl, on the light side, is probably the one that presents the most to the world.
 She is neat, trim, clean, dressed nicely.
 Maybe she is the leader of the parts on that one side of the system.
 She probably is the one that goes to work or school, etc. She doesn’t seem to be too happy, but she has an air of strength to her.
 I see sadness in her eyes.